 Branching and CI: a match made in Heaven!

 Many teams avoid branching because of painful merges.
 With newer technologies in version control like Git, both branching and merging become easy.
-To ensure that the primary code line ("master" in Git parlance) remains healthy, run the same level of continuous integration on all development and stable version branches as well.
+To ensure that the primary code line ("main" in Git parlance) remains healthy, run the same level of continuous integration on all development and stable version branches as well.
 When the build passes on a branch, the team has the confidence to merge that code upstream.

 With branching, continuous integration, and test automation, teams can be productive and innovative while still protecting code quality.
 If you're ready to take the next steps, check out our step-by-step guide to getting started with CI.